Skip to main content

 • Review the generated spec to ensure objectives were met

-Model used to analyze seeds and create specification.A powerful model, such as Claude Sonnet Thinking, is recommended here.
+Model used to analyze seeds (if present) and create the specification.A powerful model such as latest Claude Opus is recommended here.
+You can also use Gemini Pro, however, it has the behavior of generating very few data properties.

 Create explicit probability distributions for each property value.Default: ONWhen enabled: